Small brewers bring cheer to Britain's drinkers

 Not that they don't have their problems.
 The smaller fry, for example, simply cannot compete on cost.

-Michael Cox, owner of the Still and Star free house in the heart of the City of London, estimates that a barrel of microbrewed beer will generally set him back about 70 pounds, against the 50 pounds he usually pays for a barrel of a more mainstream beer.
+Michael Cox, owner of the Still and Star free house in the heart of the City of London, estimates that a barrel of microbrewed beer will generally set him back about 70 pounds ($110), against the 50 pounds he usually pays for a barrel of a more mainstream beer.

 For all their legions of new admirers, microbreweries often find themselves shut out of pub distribution networks that balk at elevated prices and the logistical challenges posed by micro-brewers' inability to produce large quantities on demand.